 Dartmoor Zoo has a small but active Conservation and Research department covering a variety of research themes.

-We have strong links with several universities and other higher education institutions which enable us to conduct research into cognition, behaviour, conservation and animal welfare.
-We are also creating projects which examine aspects of the social sciences, including visitor attitudes which measure the effectiveness of our education and science communications activities.
+We have strong links with several universities and other higher education institutions which enables us to conduct research into cognition, behaviour, conservation and animal welfare.
+We are also creating projects which examine aspects of the social sciences, including visitor attitudes, which measure the effectiveness of our education and science communications activities.

 Our dedicated in-house research team composed of staff and Academic Placement students create, undertake and review research programmes throughout the year.
 The open door policy in place within the department has played a significant role in the huge increase in the number of research projects undertaken annually.

 One of our recent research projects was studying the intelligence of corvids; specifically concentrating on Carrion Crows.
 Until recently, the testing of animal intelligence focussed primarily on different primates, particularly Chimpanzees, and also some cetaceans such as Dolphins.
 However, corvids are believed to have similar levels of cognition to these animals so we wish to test for various indicators of intelligence.
 What we were looking at was their capability to use tools and the ability to recognise different shapes and colours.

 Another research focus involves co-operation in primates.
 We are conducting a study to investigate whether our two Vervet monkeys, Kiki and Jay, will work together to gain food.
 The study has been designed so that the monkeys must work together to obtain the food; neither can reach it without the co-operation of the other.
 Investigating what could motivate primates to co-operate gives us an insight into the causes of social aggregation and ultimately lends an insight into the evolution of primate sociality.